Light-induced torque in ferromagnetic metals via orbital angular momentum generated by photon-helicity

 The second and third terms are the field- and damping-like torques, respectively, and both are governed by the time scale of $\xi ^{\prime }$ and $\tau $, as discussed in Fig. 1.
 Here, laser was irradiated from the film normal; thus, ${\bf Q}_{\rm L}$ = -$Q_{\rm L} {\bf z}$.
 Then, the field- and damping-like torques were along ${\bf y}$ and ${\bf z}$ directions.
-The magnetization precession amplitudes can be derived as,
+The \SI{z-component} magnetization precession amplitudes can be derived by \SI{impulsive response due to the torque ${\bf T}$} as\SI{\cite{Iihama2022}},

 where $\Delta t $ is the laser pulse duration.
 Here, we use ${\bf H}_{\rm eff}=H {\bf x} - M_{\rm eff}({\bf m}\cdot {\bf z}){\bf z}$ with an external magnetic field ($H$) and effective demagnetizing field ($M_{\rm eff}$).
 The factor $\beta =\sqrt{H/(H+M_{\rm eff})}$ is related to the elliptical shape of magnetization precession due to the demagnetizing field in the thin film.